Dear Fellow Truck Insurance Exchange Member:

 For more than eight decades, Farmers Insurance Group has provided its customers with coverage options to help them manage risk and meet their insurance needs.
 We strive to deliver the best value and experience to every customer we're privileged to serve.
 Farmers appreciates your business and looks forward to continuing to earn your confidence for many years to come.

 Truck Insurance Exchange is one of the insurers comprising Farmers Insurance Group®.
-Truck Insurance Exchange along with Fire Insurance Exchange and Farmers Insurance Exchange, and their subsidiaries and affiliates, provide automobile, homeowners, personal umbrella and business owners insurance.
+Truck Insurance Exchange along with Farmers Insurance Exchange and Fire Insurance Exchange, and their subsidiaries and affiliates, provide automobile, homeowners, personal umbrella and business owners insurance.
 For more information, please visit farmers.com.

-Chair of the Board of Governors of Truck Insurance Exchange
+Chair of the Board of Governors of Farmers Insurance Exchange

 As a member of Truck Insurance Exchange, we want you to understand the basics of the operation of an Exchange because, as you will see below, you are an owner of the Exchange.